 - Log on to the Microsoft Account Management website.

-- Click on: Set up two-step verification
+- Scroll down a bit and click on: Set up two-step verification.

 Get an App Password for Outlook